SpiderDave/DavePatcher/README.md

     hex <address> <data>
         Set data at <address> to <data>.  <data> should be hexidecimal, and its length should be a multiple of 2.
+You may include spaces in data for readability.
         Example:
             hex a010 0001ff